The Ultimate Compost Tea Guide

 There are many different designs on the market for both DIY and commercial models.
 Some are much better than others.
 Some of the original designs we saw actually incorporated motors than blended up the fungal hyphae or didn’t maintain adequate dissolved oxygen levels.
-We carry two of the most common designs on the market, an air coil diffuser attached to an air pump, and an air lift brewer.
+We carry one of the most common designs on the market, an airlift brewer, designed by Tim Wilson.

-Oregon State Extension Service has a design for a 25 gallon Compost Tea Brewer, though the air pump they recommend is not large enough.
+Tim Wilson has some good designs you can find here.
 You would want to source a 1.25 - 2 cfm air pump to get proper aeration.
 I always err on the side of adding too much air since it’s not going to hurt anything.

 Compost, Vermicompost, or Earthworm Castings

-Even the best compost tea brewer won’t make a good tea if you don’t start with good compost.
+Even the best compost tea brewer won’t make good tea if you don’t start with good compost.
 This is where your beneficial microorganisms come from, so it’s a vital part of the process.
 There’s so much that goes into making good compost that it would be an entire book unto itself.
-That being said, here’s some good guidelines for compost.
+That being said, here are some good guidelines for compost.

-If you are buying a commercial compost, here’s the variables to consider:
+If you are buying a commercial compost, here are the variables to consider: